davwheat-warwick/wm164-block-3-work/1 - Monday/README.md

 ### What is open source software?

 Open source software is software developed with its source code public for anyone to see.
+This is usually done alongside a version control system, like Git, with a public hosting platform for this (such as GitHub or GitLab).

 These are typically (but not always) licensed under 'copyleft' and permissive licenses which allow others to make copies and